tqdm/tqdm/README.rst

     class tqdm(object):
       """
-      Decorate an iterable object, returning an iterator which acts exactly like the orignal iterable, but prints a dynamically updating progressbar every time a value is requested.
+      Decorate an iterable object, returning an iterator which acts exactly like the original iterable, but prints a dynamically updating progressbar every time a value is requested.
       """